-- 1. Personal interview with program director. - 2.
+- Some students may be asked to participate in a personal interview with program director. - 2.
 A student may be admitted to the MBA program prior to completing the prerequisite courses.
 Upon admission, the student will meet with an academic advisor who will provide the student with an advising form that indicates the prerequisite courses that need to be completed and in what order.
 The student may enroll in either accelerated or traditional classes to complete prerequisite courses at the tuition rate for those classes.
 However, the MBA grading polices will be in effect for all MBA and prerequisite classes taken at Mount Mercy.